LILLIAN “LIL” HARDIN

 Although Louis was a fantastic musician and leader, Lil was the one who took care of businees and got him gigs.

 Louis was the star and Lil was the star-maker.
-Despite their success, mindful that she still had no college degree, Lil
+Despite their success, mindful that she had still no college degree, Lil

 decided to go back to college.
 In 1928 Lil earned a degree from the Chicago College of Music, and in 1929 a